tolauwae/phd-thesis/src/foundations/foundations.typ

 // todo go through papers of the big names: robert hirshfeld and andreas zeller

-// todo berstein is probably not the first
-In 1995, #cite(form: "prose", <bernstein95a>), are the first to define a debugger in terms of an underlying language semantic.
+// todo berstein is probably not the first -- also look at bernstein95:formally In 1995, #cite(form: "prose", <bernstein95:operational>), are the first to define a debugger in terms of an underlying language semantic.
 By defining the semantics of a debugger in terms of the underlying language, it becomes much easier to reason about the correctness of the debugger, since the correctness can now be stated in terms of the underlying language.
 In hindsight, this may seem an obvious solution to the reader, but that speaks to the fact that this is by far the best and most intuitive approach to take.

-The approach has been used in a number of recent works @ferrari01 @torres17 @lauwaerts24 @holter24, and is the basis for the approach we take in this dissertation.
+The approach has been used in a number of recent works @ferrari01:debugging @torres17:principled @lauwaerts24:warduino @holter24:abstract, and is the basis for the approach we take in this dissertation.

 // TODO where to add?
 //A more recent work presented a new type of debugger, called an abstract debugger, that uses static analysis to allow developers to explore abstract program states rather than concrete ones @holter24.